grecod/linux-source/Documentation/admin-guide/sysctl/vm.rst

 left disabled as the caching effect is likely to be more important than data locality.

-zone_reclaim may be enabled if it's known that the workload is partitioned such that each partition fits within a NUMA node and that accessing remote memory would cause a measurable performance reduction.
-The page allocator will then reclaim easily reusable pages (those page cache pages that are currently not used) before allocating off node pages.
+Consider enabling one or more zone_reclaim mode bits if it's known that the workload is partitioned such that each partition fits within a NUMA node and that accessing remote memory would cause a measurable performance reduction.
+The page allocator will take additional actions before allocating off node pages.

 Allowing zone reclaim to write out pages stops processes that are writing large amounts of data from dirtying pages on other nodes.
 Zone